Pulitzer winner Strout writes of family ties in new best seller

 "It seemed much more interesting to me, novelistically speaking, to go in there and not just have him some kind of skinhead who is just a complete racist, because where is the friction in that for the reader?"

-Whether family or neighbours from other countries, Strout believes that the most effective way to surmount difference is what she summed up as "forced confinement with the other."
+Whether family or neighbors from other countries, Strout believes that the most effective way to surmount difference is what she summed up as "forced confinement with the other."

 "I mean, we're kind of more alike than we are different."